 Looking for free things to do in Cairns?
 Hit the trails without spending a dime!
 Mount Whitfield is just a 3-mile bus ride (read more about Cairns public transport below) from town and has two excellent and challenging hiking trails: Red Arrow and Blue Arrow.
 Both trails work their way through rainforest to scenic lookouts, making it one of our favorite free things in Cairns.

 For a less challenging walk, and one of the top things to do in Cairns on a budget, stroll the Cairns Botanic Gardens.
 There are several easy walking paths through beautiful floral landscapes.

-There aren’t sand beaches in Cairns, but the Esplanade has a shared walking/biking path stretches for miles.
-It is, one of the fabulous Cairns free things to do – all while taking in the sea view
+There aren’t sand beaches in Cairns, but the Esplanade has a shared walking/biking path that stretches for miles.
+It is one of the fabulous Cairns free things to do – all while taking in the sea view.

 #5 Cairns Beaches